dchege711/programming_challenges/language-concepts/type-systems/user-defined-types/classes-in-cpp.md

 objects, where there is a well-defined static object lifetime.
 Heap based objects must be deleted along all possible execution paths to trigger their destructor. {{% cite wikiRAII %}}

+Notice that regardless of the number of elements, the `Vector` object itself is always the same size.
+A fixed-size handle referring to a variable amount of data "elsewhere" is a common technique for handling varying amounts of information in C++. {{% cite Stroustrup2018-Ch2 %}}

 In C++, stack unwinding (popping one or more frames off the stack to resume execution elsewhere in the program) is only guaranteed to happen